GaikaGroup/CI/readme.md

 3. **Mock Functionality**:
    - Authentication is simulated with mock users
    - AI responses are simulated with predefined messages if API keys are not provided

+4. **Image Recognition and OCR**:
+   - Client-side OCR processing using Tesseract.js
+   - Enhanced preprocessing pipeline with adaptive techniques
+   - Intelligent approach selection based on image characteristics
+   - OCR memory system for maintaining context across conversations
+   - Seamless integration with the chat interface

+## Image Recognition Implementation

+The Image Recognition feature allows users to upload images directly in the chat interface for analysis and text extraction.
+The implementation includes:

+### Key Components

+1. **Enhanced Tesseract OCR Engine**: A highly optimized implementation of Tesseract.js with improved preprocessing and recognition capabilities
+2. **Adaptive Image Processing**: Intelligent image analysis and preprocessing pipeline that adapts to different image types and characteristics
+3. **Multi-Approach Recognition**: Multiple recognition strategies with different parameters to maximize text extraction accuracy
+4. **OCR Memory System**: Storage and retrieval of OCR results to maintain context across conversations
+5. **Chat Integration**: Seamless integration with the chat interface for a unified user experience

+### Image Recognition Flow

+1. User uploads an image through the chat interface
+2. The image is processed client-side using the browser's capabilities
+3. The system analyzes the image characteristics to determine optimal preprocessing
+4. Multiple recognition approaches are attempted with different parameters
+5. Results are scored based on confidence, length, and quality metrics
+6. The best result is selected and post-processed for accuracy
+7. The extracted text is stored in memory and included in the chat context
+8. The AI receives both the user's question and the extracted text
+9. The AI response incorporates understanding of the image content

+### Technical Implementation

+- **Client-Side Processing**: All OCR processing happens in the browser for privacy and reduced server load
+- **Adaptive Preprocessing**: Images are analyzed and preprocessed using techniques like contrast enhancement, thresholding, sharpening, and noise reduction
+- **Intelligent Approach Selection**: The system selects the best preprocessing and recognition approaches based on image characteristics
+- **Enhanced Post-Processing**: Advanced text cleaning and correction for improved accuracy
+- **Memory Integration**: OCR results are stored with metadata and associated with specific messages for context

 ## Voice Chat Implementation